-&lt;sup>1NBE shares much of the same structure as random belief equilibrium (Friedman and Mezzetti [2005]), but differs in that the belief distributions are restricted to satisfy behavioral axioms which gives rise to these predictions.
+&lt;sup>2NBE shares much of the same structure as random belief equilibrium (Friedman and Mezzetti [2005]), but differs in that the belief distributions are restricted to satisfy behavioral axioms which gives rise to these predictions.

-&lt;sup>2For instance, Friedman [2019] shows that QRE cannot be invariant to both scaling and translating payoffs, and, in order to explain observed deviations from Nash equilibrium within individual games (e.g. as documented in McKelvey et al. [2000]), QRE implies an oversensitivity to affine transformations.
+&lt;sup>3For instance, Friedman [2019] shows that QRE cannot be invariant to both scaling and translating payoffs, and, in order to explain observed deviations from Nash equilibrium within individual games (e.g. as documented in McKelvey et al. [2000]), QRE implies an oversensitivity to affine transformations.
 On the other hand, NBE is invariant to affine transformations but implies that non-rationalizable actions are played with probability zero, which is rejected in many datasets.

-a distribution over opponents' mixed actions) as a function of the opponents' mixed actions.
+NBE.
+It is defined by an action-map which determines the mixed actions taken by players given their beliefs, and a belief-map that determines the distribution of players' beliefs (i.e. a distribution over opponents' mixed actions) as a function of the opponents' mixed actions.
 The action-map is restricted to satisfy the axioms of regular QRE (Goeree et al. [2005]), requiring that, for any given belief, higher payoff actions are played with higher probability (monotonicity) and that an all-else-equal increase in the payoff to some action increases the probability that action is played (responsiveness).
 The belief-map is restricted to satisfy the axioms of NBE, requiring that belief distributions are unbiased (unbiasedness) and shift (in the sense of stochastic dominance) in the same direction as changes in the opponents' behavior (belief-responsiveness).